MiloBuwalda/uva-prog-c/info/30 Policies.md

 understand it.
 You may even discuss problem sets with classmates, but you may not share code.
-In other words, you may communicate with classmates in English, but you may not communicate in, say, C. If in doubt as to the appropriateness of some discussion, contact the course's instructor or preceptor.
+In other words, you may communicate with classmates in English, but you may not communicate in, say, C. If in doubt as to the appropriateness of some discussion, contact the course's instructor.

 ## Quoting sources